Choosing solitude can renew the mind, unlocked creativity, and reshaped a life with clarity and strength.

 It began accidentally.
 As a frontliner, my schedule naturally set me apart, breaks staggered, lunches eaten alone in the building canteen or at a corner table in a nearby cafe.
 At first, it felt odd, even a little sad, to sit by myself while others gathered in lively clusters around me.

 But something unexpected happened.
-In those quiet pockets of solitude, I began to feel lighter, calmer, better than I had felt in months of constant social noise.
+In those quiet moments of solitude, I began to feel lighter, calmer, better than I had felt in months of constant social noise.

 Over time, I started declining invitations to gatherings that felt superficial, events filled with hollow energy I had grown tired of.
 With my wife working abroad and my children depending on me, my priorities had sharpened.
 I had no room for small talk, and increasingly, no appetite for it either.